A2Amir/Prediction-Phase-in-the-trajectory-generation-of-cars/README.md

 <b>
-Note: how all the models contain an additional term W. This is where the uncertainty on the process model is stored.
+Notice: how all the models contain an additional term W. This is where the uncertainty on the process model is stored.
 A classic choice to represent uncertainty is a multivariate Gaussian with zero mean.

 Notice: There is so much uncertainty inherent to predicting the behaviors of other drivers that minor accuracy improvements to process models just aren't worth the computational overhead that they come with.